Mc-Zen/tidy/docs/tidy-guide.typ

 #pagebreak()

+Note, that we use the predefined function `example()` here to show the code as well as the rendered output of some demo usage of our function.
+The `example()` function is treated more in-detail in @preview-examples.

 We can now parse the module and pass the module `wiggly` through the `scope` parameter:
 ```typ
 #import "wiggly.typ" // don't import something specific from the module!